practicalli/spacemacs/clojure-projects/index.md

 # Create a Clojure Project
 Clojure projects can be generated from templates using one of the Clojure build tools (Clojure CLI, Leiningen or Boot).

 `SPC '` opens a popup buffer containing an eshell terminal.
 Or you can open a terminal window from your operating system.

 {% tabs clojurecli="Clojure CLI", leiningen="Leiningen" %}

 <!-- Tools deps project with clj-new -->
 {% content "clojurecli" %}

-Create a new project with Clojure CLI, using the lib template and a project called practicalli/playground
+Create a new project with Clojure CLI, using the `app` template and a project called practicalli/playground

 ```shell
 clojure -A:new app practicalli/playground